Colton Miller notches 4-TD night as Warwick earns L-L League football win over Conestoga Valley

 Colton Miller rumbled for 109 yards and scored four touchdowns, Adam Martin returned an interception 35 yards for another score, and Tanner Haines boomed a pair of field goals — from 44 and 35 yards out, respectively — for Warwick, a District Three Class 5A semifinalist last fall.

-After the game, the Warriors' players and staff presented Locker with the game ball and celebratory balloons, before dousing their coach with a bucket of ice water.
+After the game, the Warriors' players and staff presented Locker with the game ball and celebratory balloons and a banner, before dousing their coach with a bucket of ice water.

 It was the Bucks' season opener; CV had a school-imposed quarantine because of positive coronavirus tests in the district, and just returned to the practice field this week.
 Once the Bucks kicked off some rust, they made the Warriors earn it.
 But it was simply too much Warwick, which churned out 288 yards and had 20 first downs.